paudel-arjun/OR-568/Scripts/final_project.md

 dt <- dt %>% mutate(target = factor(target))
 ```

-Here we see that the outcome class is imbalanced.
+Below we see that the outcome class is imbalanced.
 Majority class ***0*** is 75% of the outcome and minority class ***1*** is only 25%.
 We will need to use techniques like upsampling, downsampling or SMOTE.

 ```r